 - 14.2.3.6.
 If a player drops their opponent in any pit before scoring all their available points first, that player loses the game scoring 0 additional points, and the dropped opponent scores 100 points.
 Then the game ends. - 14.2.3.7.
 If a robot falls in any pit on their own, the opponent scores the number of points depending on which pit that robot fell into.
 If it falls in the player's own pit, the opponent scores 50 points.
 If it falls in the opponent's pit, the opponent scores 100 points.
 In both cases the game ends. - 14.2.3.8.
 The game ends either after one of the players falls into the pit, or after 5 minutes since the start.
 The player with the most points scored wins the match (Note: this also applies even if a player is illegally pushed into a pit as stated in point 14.2.3.6). - 14.2.3.9.
-Add rules related to the points according to the position of weight in the circle.
-Score value: - 1) If weight is located fully within its designated location 100% of points awarded. - 2) If weight is located within its designated location but touches the locating circle 75% of points are awarded. - 3) If weight touches both the outside and Inside of the designated location 50% of points are awarded. - 4) If weight does not touch the inside of the designated location No points are awarded.
+Added rules related to the points according to the position of weight in the circle.